lyokoth/Pokedex-react/README.md

 # Features

-- Pokedex
+- Pokedex - People can search their favorite Pokemon using the search function.
+Currently there are 1000 Pokemon available.

-- Team Builder
+- Team Builder - Coming soon.

--
+- Featured Pokemon of the day - On the homepage, there will be a featured Pokemon of the day.
+A Pokemon is chosen at random using an API call.